seanwangtech/leetcode-practice/20250217-1079. Letter Tile Possibilities/ReadMe.md

 ## The case requiring backtracking

 To rewrite the recursion (needing backtracking) with a loop, the key point is
-1. use a stack to manage backtracking call, parameters and localvariables
+1. use a stack to manage backtracking call, parameters, localvariables and code sessions
 2. Manually pop the stack when start a loop
-3. manually recover the parameters and localvariables from popped data
+3. manually recover the parameters, localvariables and code sessions from popped data
 4. Manually push the stack when minic call to a function
-5. Manually control the flow after function by using a codeSession variable and split the code into execution sessions.
+5. Manually split the code into execution sessions.
+Use if branch control to chose correct code session to execute for flow backtacking

 **Clean code:**